-I am currently the Sally W. Kalin Early Career Librarian for Technological Innovations (functionally the Cataloging Systems and Linked Data Strategist) at the Penn State University Libraries.
-My role spans traditional and emerging technologies from launching a new version of the Libraries' catalog, to exploring opportunities in linked data, supporting projects of the Cataloging and Metadata services department, and helping others reuse our data for their work.
+I am currently the Sally W. Kalin Early Career Librarian for Technological Innovations (Associate Librarian) at the Penn State University Libraries.
+My role spans traditional and emerging technologies from launching a new version of the Libraries’ catalog, to exploring opportunities in linked data, supporting projects of the Cataloging and Metadata Services department, and helping others reuse our data for their work.
 I have previously worked with library repositories, as the Digital Collections Librarian at the University of Notre Dame’s Hesburgh Libraries and as the Metadata Librarian at NASA Goddard.
 I’ve been working in libraries, part- and fulltime since 2001.

 More recently, I’ve developed workshops and led documentation projects which bridge library/archival description practices and Wikidata.
 I believe in lowering barriers to understanding metadata/descriptive practices.
 Many people who are intimidated by something sounding technical can learn if it’s presented in the proper fashion and with an assumption of their competence in other areas.